Jane Irwin Harrison

 Jane Findlay Harrison (née Irwin; July 23, 1804 - May 11, 1847) was the acting first lady of the United States from March 4 to April 4, 1841, during the presidency of her father-in-law William Henry Harrison.
-She took the position as a substitute for the president's wife, Anna Harrison who was unable to travel to the White House.
+She was the widow of his son William Henry Harrison Jr. and took the position as a substitute for the president's wife, Anna Harrison, who was unable to travel to the White House before his death.
 Harrison was only acting first lady for thirty days, as the president died in office after this time.
-In addition to being the daughter-in-law of President William Henry Harrison, she was both the maternal aunt and the paternal aunt-by-marriage of President Benjamin Harrison.
+Her sister Elizabeth was the wife of William Jr.'s brother John Scott Harrison and mother of President Benjamin Harrison.

 Early life

 Birthplace of Jane Irwin Harrison in Irwinton Mills, near Mercersburg, Pennsylvania.

 Jane Irwin was born in her family's limestone mansion in Mercersburg, Pennsylvania, on July 23, 1804.
 She was a granddaughter of James Ramsey, the owner of Millmont Farm in Montgomery Township, Franklin County, Pennsylvania.
 Her father was Archibald Irwin Jr, a miller, and her mother was Mary Ramsey Irwin, the daughter of a miller.
 She had a sister, Elizabeth, and three brothers: James, John, and Archibald.
 Her father later married Sidney Grubb.
 From this marriage, Jane received seven half-siblings: Joseph, William, Mary, Nancy, Louisa, Sarah, and Sydney.

 While Irwin and her sister were visiting their aunt in North Bend, Ohio, they met the Harrison family.
 Irwin married William Henry Harrison Jr on February 18, 1824.
 Jane Harrison had two sons: James and William.
 The marriage was a difficult one, as her husband suffered from alcoholism and severe problem gambling.
 Her husband died in 1838.
 In 1840, her father-in-law was elected president of the United States.